solarwinds/fluent-plugin-papertrail/README.md

 ```
 ## Development

-We use Make and Docker.
+We use git Make and Docker.
 We have a [Dockerfile](Dockerfile.scratch) where we build a scratch image that contains all the dependencies.
+We have a [Makefile](Makefile) to wrap the common functions and make life easier.

 ### Install
 `make install`